Discrete Nonlinear Schr\"odinger versus Ablowitz-Ladik: Existence and dynamics of generalized focusing NLS-type lattices over a nonzero background: Numerical analysis and simulations

 \section{Numerical analysis and simulations}

 We now illustrate the theoretical results proved in the previous sections via different numerical experiments on a nonzero background.
 We thereby demonstrate the proximity (over reasonable time intervals) between the dynamics of the gAL and gDNLS lattices as predicted by Theorem~\ref{al-dnls-t}, and also the relation between the size of the respective solution lifespans and the initial data and background, as established by Theorems \ref{dnls-life-t} and \ref{al-life-t}.
+The focus of our simulations is on the case of a power nonlinearity, i.e. on the gAL equation \eqref{gal} and the gDNLS equation~\eqref{gdnls} with $F(x) = x^p$, $p\geq 1$.